-For those entities that receive more than \$200,000.00 in CDBG-DR assistance, and contractors that are awarded covered contracts that exceed \$100,000.00, it is required that an approved Section 3 plan be in place before the project is awarded and approved.
+For those entities and contractors that exceed the receive more than \$200,000.00 threshold in CDBG-DR assistance, and contractors that are awarded covered contracts that exceed or more than \$100,000.00 in the instance of designated Lead Hazard projects, Section 3 requirements apply.
+It is required that an approved Section 3 plan be in place before the project is awarded and approved.
+Section 3 Projects are held to the employment, training, contracting, and HUD established benchmarks for Section 3 Workers and Targeted Section 3 Workers.
+See employment, training, and contracting requirements at 24 C.F.R. § 75.19.
 For professional services contracts, there is a three percent (3%) goal while for construction contracts there is a ten percent (10%) goal.
 The plan for compliance with Section 3 must be submitted for approval prior to the start of construction or professional services on any contract activity.
 See 24 C.F.R.
-Part 135.
+Part 135

-HUD has developed a business registry for businesses who have identified themselves as a Section 3 business in order to facilitate the process of engaging in best efforts.
+HUD has developed a business registry designed to create opportunities for disadvantaged and small businesses who have identified themselves as a Section 3 Business Concern in order to facilitate the process of engaging in best efforts.
 All documentation for Section 3 efforts should be provided to PRDOH and should include metrics to indicate efforts for new hiring or subcontracting.